jaswinder6991/loops-near-intents-workshop/src/content/06-cross-chain-withdrawals/01-eth-to-arbitrum.md

 - ✅ Moved ETH tokens from NEAR to Arbitrum blockchain
 - ✅ Learned about cross-chain bridge mechanics and fees
 - ✅ Experienced true blockchain interoperability
+- ✅ Understood that script timeouts (60s) are normal for cross-chain operations (5-15 min)
-- ✅ Understood the trade-offs between speed and cross-chain functionality
+- ✅ Learned how to monitor and verify cross-chain transactions

+**Key Takeaway:** Cross-chain operations require patience!
+When scripts timeout, your transaction is still processing successfully in the background.

 Your ETH is now native on Arbitrum and can be used with any Ethereum-compatible application.